xenify-io/litepaper/README.md

 If you're on the hunt for a dynamic token ecosystem that continually evolves and boasts a one-of-a-kind deflationary model, YSL beckons you to the future!
 For a deeper dive, check out the snapshot link: [https://bit.ly/YSLAirdrop2023](https://bit.ly/YSLAirdrop2023).

-Here's a concise breakdown of our deployment chains and their unique identifiers:
+Here's a concise breakdown of our deployment chains and their unique YSL identifiers:

 <br>